mjordan/islandora_bagger_integration/README.md

 ### Using Context to add or modify Islandora Bagger config settings

 The other Reaction allows you to add options to the Islandora Bagger configuration file or override existing options.
-To enable this, do the folowing:
+To enable this, do the following:

 1. Install Context and Context UI modules (requirements for Islandora, so will already be done).
 1. Create a Context or edit an existing Context.